 13 Common Screening Interview Questions to Ask to Find Top Talent

 Hiring efficiency matters now more than ever.
-With the early months of 2024 demonstrating widespread job growth—particularly in the areas of hospitality, business and professional services, and healthcare—you’re going to need to sharpen every tool in your toolkit in order to keep ahead of the curve.
+With businesses demanding increasing efficiency from all departments, and job growth in critical verticals like hospitality, professional services, and healthcare, you’re going to need to sharpen every tool in your toolkit in order to keep ahead of the curve.

 Taking a second look at your screening interview questions could be your next best step in adjusting your hiring process.